Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Absolute separability

 then $\rho$ is absolutely separable. \end{theorem} \begin{proof} (See also \cite{lewenstein_sufficient_2016, vidal_robustness_1999}).
 For $2\geq \alpha > 0$, positivity of $\Lambda_{\alpha}^{-1}(\rho)$ demands that $\rho - \mathds{1}/(N\cdot M+\alpha)\geq 0$, that is, $\lambda_{\min}(\rho) - 1/(M\cdot N +\alpha)\geq 0$.
 On the other hand, for $0>\alpha\geq -1$, the condition reads $\mathds{1}/(M\cdot N+\alpha) - \rho\geq 0 $, or equivalently, $1/(M\cdot N+\alpha)- \lambda_{\max}(\rho)\geq 0$.
-The extreme values $\alpha = 2$ and $\alpha = -1$ yield the announced result. \end{proof} Finally, let us remark that both, the conditions contained in Theorem~\ref{Prop:Lewenstein} and the conditions on Gurvits-Barnum ball, Theorem \ref{thm:Gurvits}, depend solely on the dimension of the global bipartite system $D=N\cdot M$, independently of the specific local dimensions $N$ and $M$.
-For a multipartite state of global dimension $D$, they provide sufficient conditions for absolute separability with respect to \textit{any} bipartition of the total system (see Section~\ref{sec:multi}).
-As we will show later, the conditions derived from Theorem~\ref{Prop:Lewenstein}, moreover, provide extremal points in the convex set of the AS set, and permit a geometrical approach to the set of AS states.
-The characterization of the extreme points of the AS states has been recently achieved but only for specific dimensions; the qubit-qudit and qutrit-qudit case \cite{johnston_separability_2013, song_extreme_2024}. \\
+The extreme values $\alpha = 2$ and $\alpha = -1$ yield the announced result. \end{proof} Finally, we note that both conditions contained in Theorem~\ref{Prop:Lewenstein} and the conditions on Gurvits-Barnum ball, Theorem \ref{thm:Gurvits}, depend solely on the dimension of the global bipartite system $D=N\cdot M$, and are independent of the specific local dimensions $N$ and $M$.
+For a multipartite state of global dimension $D$, these conditions provide sufficient criteria for absolute separability with respect to \textit{any} bipartition of the total system (see Section~\ref{sec:multi}).
+Moreover, as we will show later, the conditions derived from Theorem~\ref{Prop:Lewenstein} define extremal points in the convex set of AS states, enabling a geometric approach to its characterization.
+The classification of the extreme points of AS states is only known for the specific case of qubit-qudit systems \cite{johnston_separability_2013}.

-Recall that all separable states are necessarily positive under partial transposition (PPT), as stated by the famous Peres-Horodecki criterion \cite{peres_separability_1996, horodecki_bound_1999}.
-It is a natural to ask if there is an analogous set of states that remain positive under partial transposition under the action of any unitary transformations (AP), and if such a set coincides with the set of absolute separable states (AS) \cite{champagne_spectral_2022, arunachalam_is_2015}.
-In analogy to the set of AS, the set AP is defined as:
+Since all separable states are necessarily positive under partial transposition (PPT), it is natural to ask whether there exists a set of states that remain PPT under any unitary transformation, and whether this set coincides with the AS set \cite{hildebrand_ppt_2007, arunachalam_is_2015}.
+By analogy to the AS set, we define absolute PPT (AP) as: